 - Natural: The mediator invents and controls the laws of nature.
 “Right to free speech?
 You’re no longer able to talk.”

 - Divine: The mediator is, functionally, god.
 What they grant they can take away.

 - Social: This works as long as the mediator sees themselves as part of the community.
-But is a choice they can reverse at any time.
+But it’s a choice they can reverse at any time.
 (Today?
 Today I’m a god.)

 Our concept of inalienable rights assumes the basis for those rights is inaccessible and immutable.
 Even (most) religious people assume their god isn’t going to show up and change their mind.

 In a mediated environment, the mediator is an active participant, accessible to the participants, and most definitely mutable.
 They can change or pull the plug on the whole thing at any time, ending you, your world, and your rights.

 Conclusion: Our concept of rights cannot apply in mediated, or virtual, space.

 So, can you have rights in Facebook?
 Can they be obligated to broadcast your side of an interaction with the police?

 Facebook exists as a private entity in meatspace.
 They are subject to the laws and regulations of government, which means they can’t be the origin point for rights.
 Further, nothing prevents Zuckerberg from shutting the whole thing down tomorrow, or simply removing live streaming as a feature.